 I love making my gluten-free mashed potatoes for this recipe because they’re perfectly creamy and perfectly seasoned.
 Mashed potatoes are a classic during Thanksgiving and Christmas but also work for graduation parties, birthdays, and potlucks.

 To combat this hearty dish, I like to serve a gluten-free sweet potato casserole or a gluten-free apple cake for dessert.
 A simple yet delicious treat at the end of a meal is always the perfect way to go!

 There’s no better way to wash down the ultimate comfort food than with a mocktail.
-My crockpot apple cider or my non-alcoholic vodka and dirty martini compliment mashed potatoes so well.
+My crockpot apple cider or my non-alcoholic vodka and dirty martini compliment mashed potatoes (or our Boursin mashed potatoes) so well.

 Subscribe to This Vivacious Life

 Receive a free e-book of Instant Pot recipes!

 How far in advance can I make mashed potatoes?

 Like these yummy potato wedges, you can make mashed potatoes up to 2 days in advance and reheat when you’re ready to serve.

 This is one of my favorite things about a mashed potato bar because you don’t need to do all the preparation in one day.

 What goes good on top of mashed potatoes?